Smartraveller: The Australian Government's travel advisory and consular assistance service

 Latest travel bulletin updates

-- From 5 December 2014 it will be an offence for Australians to enter, or remain in, the Syrian province of al-Raqqa which has been declared by the Minister for Foreign Affairs, as an area in which a listed terrorist organisation is engaging in a hostile activity.
-Further information on the declaration of al-Raqqa and its implications for Australians considering travelling to Syria can be found on the Australian National Security website.
+- From 3 March 2015 it will be an offence for Australians to enter, or remain in, the Mosul district in Iraq's Ninewa province after it was declared by the Minister for Foreign Affairs as an area in which a listed terrorist organisation is engaging in a hostile activity.
+Since 5 December 2014 it has been an offence to enter, or remain in, the al-Raqqa province of Syria.
+Further information on the declared areas offence and its implications for Australians considering travelling to Syria and Iraq can be found on the Australian National Security website.

 - On 3 December 2014, Foreign Minister Julie Bishop launched the Consular Strategy 2014-16 along with a revised Consular Services Charter, which outlines the consular services and assistance provided by the Department of Foreign Affairs and Trade.
 The Foreign Minister explains that Australian travellers need to become more self-reliant.